Capo di tutti capi

 Contact A. Anupama..

-Steven Axelrod holds an MFA in writing from Vermont College of the Fine Arts and remains a member of the Writers Guild of America (west), though he hasn’t worked in Hollywood for several years.
-Poisoned Pen Press will be kicking off his Henry Kennis Nantucket mystery series in January, with Nantucket Sawbuck.
-The second installment, Nantucket Five-Spot, is scheduled for 2015.
-He’s also publishing his dark noir thriller Heat of the Moment next year with Gutter Books.
-Two excerpts from that novel have appeared in the most recent issues of “BigPulp” and “PulpModern” magazines.
+Steven Axelrod holds an MFA in writing from Vermont College of the Fine Arts and remains a member of the Writers Guild of America (west).
+Poisoned Pen Press kicked off his Henry Kennis Nantucket mystery series in January, with Nantucket Sawbuck.
 Steven’s work can be also be found on line at TheGoodmenProject and Salon.com.
-A father of two, he lives on Nantucket Island where he writes novels and paints houses, often at the same time, much to the annoyance of his customers.
+A father of two, he lives on Nantucket Island where he writes and paints houses, often at the same time, much to the annoyance of his customers.
 His web site is here.
 Contact: firstname.lastname@example.org

 Tom Faure is an MFA in Fiction student at Vermont College of Fine Arts.
 His work has appeared in Zocalo Public Square, Splash of Red, Chattanooga Times Free Press, The Journal News, and undergraduate magazines at Columbia University.
 He lives in New York, teaching English and Philosophy at the French-American School of New York.……….